Administrative & Technical Staff

 109 Clark Hall

-Provides administrative support to the Chair and the Administrative Manager.
-Responsible for department records and processing of appointments.
+Provides administrative support to the Chair and the Director of Administration.
+Responsible for graduate student records and faculty and graduate student appointments.

 Danyel Wierson, Course Coordinator